 Why should I study Mass Media Translation at XJTLU?

-- The first MA in Mainland China specialised in bilingual media communication and translation training
+- The first MA masters programme in Mainland China specialised in media translation training and bilingual media communication

-- A wide range of theoretical and practical modules to choose from
+- Choose from a wide range of theoretical and practical modules

-- Taught by academic staff members of the translation and media and communication studies programmes, as well as other experts in the field.
+- Taught by academic staff members from translation and media and communication studies programmes, as well as other experts in the field

 - Research methods